If you’re reading this post, there’s a 99.999% chance that your company is spending a meaningful amount of money on paid digital advertising. Ads.

 The leftmost column in the table below outlines top-of-funnel results our clients’ employees generate through EveryoneSocial.
 By sharing content from our platform to their networks, employees acquire followers, drive clicks, and generate engagement.

-If you were to attempt to generate these outcomes by running ads on any major social network — Facebook, Linkedin, Twitter, or Twitter, for example — you’d pay a lot more than the values shown here.
+If you were to attempt to generate these outcomes by running ads on any major social network — Facebook, LinkedIn, or Twitter, for example — you’d very likely pay a lot more than the values shown here.
 These are starting floors; e.g., Twitter advises that you budget a minimum of $3 per follower when running a follower campaign.

-Conversely, a single active employee on EveryoneSocial produces these same outcomes — by acquiring followers, driving clicks, and generating organic engagements — at a far higher quality (remember, they’re people, not brands) at a fraction of the cost, for cents on the dollar.
+Conversely, a single active employee on EveryoneSocial produces these same outcomes — by acquiring followers, driving clicks, and generating organic engagements — at a FAR higher quality (remember, they’re people, not brands) and at a fraction of the cost.
+Literally cents on the dollar.

 Ready to be blown away?

 Using the results our clients’ employees created over the first quarter of this year, multiplied by the average costs per outcome outlined in the table above, EveryoneSocial clients were able to generate the following value.

 To reiterate, by empowering their people to promote company news and content, EveryoneSocial clients generated more than $200 million in earned media value over the first half of the year.

 What’s more, they were able to generate that ROI for less than one-tenth of the cost of paid social.

 Any company can benefit from employee advocacy, and it’s definitely not too late to start.
 It requires a little time and money, but your investment will build something with lasting value.

 As always, we’re here if you need us.